akilans/openshift-python/README.md

 ```

+### Testing persistent storage

-Delete the pod and test whether the data persists or not by logging into container terminal.
+Delete the pod and test whether the data persists or not by logging into container terminal and run the below command.

 ```bash